NEWS ABOUT ExTiX 15.1.1 KDE build 150221

 How do I run ExTiX?

 In order to start from the DVD disc, first adjust the boot list in the BIOS Setup of your computer to boot from CD/DVD (before the hard drive).
 Put the DVD in and restart the computer.
 This Boot screen/menu will show after a reboot.
 Choose Boot alternative 1 (live), Boot alternative 2 (Persistent) or Boot alternative 3 (Copy to RAM).
 When the system has booted up you can remove the disc (DVD) or USB stick.
 (If you choose Boot alternative 3).
 You’ll need at least 2 GB RAM to run ExTiX from RAM.
 You will run ExTiX as the ordinary user extix or as root.
 Root’s password is root.
 There is no password for Live Session User extix.
-(That is for build 150104 and 141019 and of ExTiX.
-In previous versions of ExTiX the password for live is live).
-ExTiX (both versions) can also be installed to hard drive.
+ExTiX can also be installed to hard drive.
 The program is very easy to use.
 Be sure to have one install partition of about 8 GB ready in advance though.
-You can first test to run ExTiX live (from DVD or USB) and then start Ubiquity from the menu (Install ExTiX).
+You can first test to run ExTiX live (from DVD or USB) and then start Ubiquity from the menu (Install ExTiX 15.1.1).
 Or run sudo ubiquity in order to start the installation.
 I.e. when logged in as the ordinary user extix.

 How do I install and remove programs?